 It is 3,453 metres above sea level, making it the highest railway station in Europe.
 The journey up is an incredible offering of spectacular close up views of the towering Eiger North face and views of the Grindelwald valley.
 The Ice Palace boasting a range of artificial ice sculptures is something special to see, and while you are there, visit the highest chocolate shop in the world – The Lindt Swiss Chocolate Heaven!
 Skiing at Grindelwald is a world-class experience.
 The resort town offers over 60 kilometres of sun-kissed groomed slopes with magnificent panoramic views.

 Considering Grindelwald for your trip?
 We have got your accommodation covered.

-53 km of prepared ski and snowboard pistes, toboggan runs and a network of winter walking trails are what await you at the Ski Resort of Mürren.
+53 Kilometres of prepared ski and snowboard pistes, toboggan runs and a network of winter walking trails are what await you at the ski resort of Mürren.

 Considering Mürren for your trip?
-Here are the best accommodation options in the area.
+Check out the best accommodation options in the area.

 St. Moritz ranks high up there as one of Switzerland’s most premier alpine resort towns.
-Celebrities are bustling here, for its modern alpine lifestyle which is characterised by Michelin stared restaurants offering gastronomic variety, glamorous hotels and high streets filled with exquisite designer boutiques.
+Celebrities are bustling here, for its modern alpine lifestyle which is characterised by Michelin-starred restaurants offering gastronomic variety, glamorous hotels and high streets filled with exquisite designer boutiques.